FedBaF: Federated Learning Aggregation Biased by a Foundation Model: Experimental Evaluations

 \textit{In non-adversarial scenarios, FedBaF showcased superior testing performance compared to the no foundation model and weight initialization methods across both IID and non-IID configurations.}

-Figures~\ref{fig:attack curve case 3 fedavg} and~\ref{fig:attack curve case 3 fedprox} respectively show the test accuracies of all three methods using FedAvg and FedProx for both Pre-ResNet and the Vision Transformer.
-In comparison to Pre-ResNet trained with no foundation model, FedBaF improved the global model's accuracy by 1.3\% for FedAvg and 1.6\% for FedProx in IID scenarios, and by 21.8\% for FedAvg and 22.6\% for FedProx in non-IID scenarios.
-For the Vision Transformer, global performance improvements from FedBaF relative to no foundation model by 10.8\% for FedAvg and 0.0\% for FedProx in IID settings and 37.5\% for FedAvg and 15.8\% for FedProx in non-IID settings.
-We thus observe that \textbf{both FedAvg and FedProx benefit from FedBaF's inclusion of the foundation model}, with particular benefits in the more challenging scenario with non-IID client data.
-Intuitively, non-IID data tends to slow FL convergence, which is mitigated by incorporating the foundation model.
+Figures~\ref{fig:attack curve case 3 fedavg} and~\ref{fig:attack curve case 3 fedprox} respectively show test accuracies of all three methods using FedAvg and FedProx for both Pre-ResNet and the Vision Transformer.
+In comparison to Pre-ResNet trained with no foundation model, FedBaF improved global model accuracy by 1.3\% for FedAvg and 1.6\% for FedProx in IID scenarios, and by 21.8\% for FedAvg and 22.6\% for FedProx in non-IID scenarios.
+For the Vision Transformer, FedBaF improved global performance relative to no foundation model by 10.8\% for FedAvg and 0.0\% for FedProx in IID settings and by 37.5\% for FedAvg and 15.8\% for FedProx in non-IID settings.
+We observe that \textbf{both FedAvg and FedProx benefit from FedBaF's inclusion of the foundation model}, with particular benefits in more challenging scenarios with non-IID client data.
+Incorporating the foundation model mitigates slower FL convergence caused by non-IID data.

 The weight initialization method, which also incorporates a foundation model but does not keep it private, exhibits similar performance gains as FedBaF compared to training without a foundation model.
 For example, on Pre-ResNet weight initialization exhibited global performance gains of 19.7\% for FedAvg and 20.4\% for FedProx in non-IID scenarios, while on Vision Transformers it achieves gains of 18.8\% for both FedAvg and FedProx in non-IID scenarios.